|

 114. investor

-someone who commits capital in order to gain financial returns
+someone who commits capital to gain financial returns

 115. IPO